 In PDF digital book version

-- Bass parts.
-The music for bass is written in standard notation.
+- Instrumental parts.
+The music for each instrument is written above one another on separate staves.

 - Chord Symbols.
 The defining, characteristic component of sheet music is its chord symbols.
 A chord symbol defines the current harmonic region, as a key signature, and it stays in effect until the chord changes.
 Chord symbols are set above the staff, centred over the beat where the new harmonic region begins.